Nagasaki45/how-to-make-cpp-faster/README.md

 ## "What???"

-Don't underestimate python, and don't think that implementation algorithms in python means writing a lot of slow `for` loops.
+Don't underestimate python, and don't think that implementing an algorithms in python means writing a lot of slow `for` loops.
 The scientific ecosystem around python is huge and relatively easy to use.
 Optimizing python code by vecotizing it with [numpy](http://www.numpy.org/) or [pandas](http://pandas.pydata.org/), or JIT compiling it with [numba](http://numba.pydata.org/) will drastically improve performance, and these are only few of the available options.